Volunteer for a Year

 Other post graduation volunteer opportunities include:

-For more information about year-long volunteer opportunities, contact Carl Procario-Foley (firstname.lastname@example.org) or Tiffany DiNome (TDiNome@iona.edu) in the Center for Campus Ministries, at 914-637-2772, or stop by their office located in LaPenta 217.
+For more information about year-long volunteer opportunities, contact Carl Procario-Foley (email@example.com) or Stephen Hill (firstname.lastname@example.org) in the Office of Mission and Ministry, at 914-637-2772, or stop by their office located in LaPenta 217.